Mobile Phones

 Conclusion

 The Google Pixel Buds Pro are good in-ear headphones, no question.
-However, the high price of over 200 euros RRP sends them into competition with other high-end devices, first and foremost the Sennheiser Momentum True Wireless 3 (review).
+However, the high price of over 200 euros RRP sends them into competition with other high-end devices, first and foremost the Seheiser Momentum True Wireless 3 (review).
 And here, it is unfortunately noticeable that Google has saved on many little things.
 This starts with the lack of alternatives to AAC (why no LDAC or LHC?), continues with ANC (in this price range, there are now anti-wind functions) and ends with the Bluetooth used.

 Google could have dared to do more, for example, to position the Pixel Buds Pro as showcase headphones for Bluetooth 5.3 and the new audio codec LC3.
 This could also be done with Bluetooth 5.2 – which is also integrated into the new Pixel 6 smartphones.
 Google could have played out its technical gadgets here and offered customers real high-tech.